• Art magazine

 Image source: Rob Bogaerts, CC0, via Wikimedia Commons

-The works of Basquiats are among the most sought -after art objects of the 20th century.
-How did they come about and how did graffiti become a hotly traded art style in the 1980s?
-A portrait of the young artist in a short but intense life:
+Basquiat's works are among the most sought-after art objects of the 20th century.
+How did they come about, and how did graffiti become a hot art style in the 1980s?
+A portrait of the young artist during a short but intense life:

 Since then, the art form has secured its position in the art world and has been confirmed as a cultural phenomenon, although such practices are considered illegal in many cities around the world.